South Sudan Emergency

 Sudan and Uganda are hosting the majority of South Sudanese refugees, and UNHCR is working with governments and local organizations in these countries to help refugees build a better future.

 With Your Support, We Can Continue This Vital Work.

 Education also plays a vital role in restoring hope for the future.
-Missing Out: Refugee Education in Crisis, a report from the UN, found that refugee children are 5x more likely to be out of school.
+Missing Out: Refugee Education in Crisis, a report from the UN, found that refugee children are 5 times more likely to be out of school.